krungthe/flask_remote/README.md

 4) Check your local network ip address (e.g. 192.168.1.245)
 5) Open a browser on another device and go to that address with ':5000' at the end (e.g. http://192.168.1.245:5000)
 6) You should get a page with two buttons to start and stop playing music
+7) type 'deactivate' on the host computer to exit the virtual environment